prrao87/prrao87.github.io/content/posts/vector-db-3/index.md

 ## IVF-PQ

-A common composite index available in databases like Milvus and LanceDB is IVF-PQ.
+IVF-PQ is a composite index available in databases like Milvus and LanceDB.
 The IVF part of the index is used to narrow down the search space, and the PQ part is used to speed up the distance calculation between the query vector and the database vectors, and to reduce the memory requirements by quantizing the vectors.
 The great part about combining the two is that the speed is massively improved due to the PQ component, and IVF component helps improve the recall (that is normally compromised) by the PQ component alone.

 The PQ component can be broken down as per the diagram below.
 Each vector representing a data point consists of a fixed number of dimensions $d$ (of the order of hundreds or thousands, depending on the embedding model used upstream).
 Because storing these many 32 or 64-bit floating point numbers can be quite expensive on a large dataset, product quantization approaches this problem in two stages: the first stage is a coarse quantization stage where the vector is divided into $m$ subvectors, each of dimension $d/m$, and each subvector is assigned a quantized value (termed "reproduction value") that maps the original vectors to the centroid of the points in that subspace[^7].